Most short-form posts fail in the first sentence.

 Most founders write the opposite.
 They write an opening that explains what the post is about, softens the ask, and accidentally signals that the reader already has all the information they need.

-There are a handful of opening structures that work consistently on LinkedIn.
+There are a handful of opening structures that work consistently across short-form founder content.

 The first is the specific observation.
 Instead of "I have been thinking about hiring lately," you write "We almost hired the wrong person for this role three times."
 One of those opens a story.
 The other opens nothing.